jamespmernin/Flexbox-Intro/README.md

 > Responsive web design is the approach that suggests that design and development should respond to the user’s behavior and environment based on screen size, platform and orientation.
 (From [Smashing Magazine](https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design/))

-We've been doing this a little bit already!
-We've been using media queries to change how pages look between desktop and mobile.
-And by and large, this is what interviewers and job postings mean when they say "responsive design".
-But we're going to go a little bit deeper into the rabbit hole...

-> Discuss the difference between responsive & adaptive design

 ### What is a screen?
 What is a webpage?

 Designing for screen is inherently different from designing for print, because of a concept that Frank Chimero (another super cool guy) calls "flux".
 Flux just refers for the ability for mutability -- the ability to change.
 By and large, print design doesn't have this, while it's natural and essential for the concept of the screen.